-LS-NYC and each local project shall provide the Union with the following information:
+LSNYC and each local project shall provide the Union with the following information:

-- 1. Approved annual budgets and any approved revisions to such budgets shall be given to the Union within one week after such budgets are approved; and - 2.
-On a quarterly basis, beginning with the quarter ending December 31, 1993, the Union shall be given financial reports for LS-NYC and each OLSC, which include actual income and expenses, for the preceding quarter including a statement of budget variance. - 3.
+- 1. Approved annual budgets in a format which includes the calculations and any approved revisions to such budgets shall be given to the Union within one week after such budgets are approved; and - 2.
+On a quarterly basis, beginning with the quarter ending December 31, 1993, the Union shall be given financial reports for LSNYC in a format which includes the calculations and each OLSC, which include actual income and expenses, for the preceding quarter including a statement of budget variance. - 3.
 The Employer agrees to provide the Union with the names, salaries or other remuneration, dates of employment and work responsibilities of all non-collective bargaining unit employees as well as, but not limited to, consultants, independent contractors and non-collective bargaining unit temporary workers.
 Exempt from this section is information related to the fees paid to the Employer's legal counsel.
 A report of this information shall be provided to the Union on a quarterly basis.